Cleveland Guardians trade pitcher Aaron Civale to Tampa Bay Rays for first base prospect

 “The industry holds Kyle in high regard and we think he can develop into a really good offensive player and he’s a guy that’s near or close to the major leagues at some point in the next few seasons,” Antonetti said.
 “Those guys are not easy to acquire and so we made the choice in this case as we surveyed the landscape, but this is the right path forward for us.”

-AP Sports Writer Mike Fitzpatrick in New York contributed to this report.
+AP Baseball Writer Mike Fitzpatrick and AP freelance writer Larry Fleisher in New York contributed to this report.

 AP MLB: https://apnews.com/hub/mlb